kore-signet/kittn/README.md

 a gemini server that servers all your content from a single executable

 ## usage
+for everyday usage, you usually won't want to re-build the kittn binaries - you might not even have crystal installed, for example.

+to use without compiling, first install the `kittn-server` and `kittn-pack` binaries to your path, and set up a config like the one in the example folder.

+then, run `./pack.sh`, which make a copy of the kittn-server in your current directory, and add your content to it.

+you can now run `./kittn-server` and acess your server at `gemini://localhost`!

+## usage - building
 first, set up a config like the one in the example folder.

 then, run ./build.sh to pack the executable, which does the following